What are the Best Practices in Non-Profit Governance?

 4. Regular Board Evaluations and Reviews

 Boards should regularly assess their own performance.
 This can be done through peer reviews, external audits, and surveys.
 Evaluations help identify strengths and areas for improvement, ensuring the board remains proactive.
-For instance, that implement peer evaluations are 35% more likely to meet fundraising targets.
+For instance, non-profits that implement peer evaluations are 35% more likely to meet fundraising targets.
 Organizations like the American Red Cross conduct annual board audits, significantly enhancing their governance processes.

 5. Adopting Key Policies